Roses: Plant and Flower Facts, Photos, and Symbolic Meanings

 - Modern garden roses (the hybrid tea rose and later creations)

 Cultivated roses may have single or double petals.
 The single roses have one row of four to eight petals that spread outwards, revealing the stamens and pistil in the middle of the flower.
 These flowers resemble the wild roses with their five petals.
-Double roses have more than one row of petals which often hide the reproductive structures.
+Double roses have more than one row of petals that often hide the reproductive structures.

 Old Garden Roses